StereoD-Development/flaunch/doc/build_commands.md

 ```
 On top of having access to your terminal from the build process, you have a small but mighty suite of additional commands at your disposal.
 For general actions like writing/reading from a file, to copying/moving files in a platform agnostic way.

-What's more, is command plugins can be made to suit your/your pipelines specific needs should a problem present itself.
+What's more, is command plugins can be made to suit your pipelines specific needs should a problem present itself.

 An FBuild Command is used by starting with a `:` and followed by the alias to the command itself.